Discover Mexico : Sports and leisure

 Football, the great popular sport

 At local level, matches follow one another at a frenetic pace, with no less than two championships taking place in the course of a calendar year, each followed by a play-off phase, the famous knockout matches that unleash passions throughout Mexico.
 The most popular club is undoubtedly Chivas de Guadalajara, which has the distinction of fielding only Mexican players, thus playing on the patriotic fibre.
 Along with Club América (owned by audiovisual giant Televisa), they have won the most national titles.
-Their clashes mark the highlights of every season, although we mustn't forget the famous Pumas (club of UNAM, Mexico City's leading university), FC Monterrey (winners of the North American Champions League in 2019 and 2021) or Tigres de Monterrey (winners of the North American Champions League in 2020), the club where former Marseille player André-Pierre Gignac has become an idol, and which contested the Club World Cup final in February 2021 against Bayern Munich (1-0 defeat).
+Their clashes mark the highlights of every season, although we mustn't forget the famous Pumas (club of UNAM, Mexico City's major university), FC Monterrey (winners of the North American Champions League in 2019 and 2021), Club León (winner of the North American Champions League in 2023), fC Pachuga (winner of the North American Champions Cup in 2024) or Tigres de Monterrey (winners of the North American Champions League in 2020), the club where former Marseille player André-Pierre Gignac became an idol, and which played in the Club World Cup final in February 2021 against Bayern Munich (1-0 defeat).
 Clubs that see their stands tremble every time their protégés take to the field.
 Watch out, eyes and ears, chants and grandiose tifos guaranteed!

 Traditional sports, the real folklore